Jessica Traynor reviews, interviews & books of the year

 'Fierce and profound, Pit Lullabies is one of the vital books of the new Irish poetry.' - Ciarán O’Rourke, New Hibernia Review

-These intimate, visceral and often wickedly funny poems journey through the darker days of new parenthood, teasing out the anxieties which plague us when night falls.
+The intimate, visceral and often wickedly funny poems of Pit Lullabies journey through the darker days of new parenthood, teasing out the anxieties which plague us when night falls.
 Violence against women, the destruction of our environment, the poisons and pitfalls of 21st-century living are explored here in poems by turns lyrical and earthy, yearning and angry.

-Jessica Traynor launched Pit Lullabies online with Bloodaxe Books on 24 March (alongside Moniza Alvi, Amali Gunasekera) - see video below - and gave an in-person launch reading at Hodges Figgis in Dublin on 30 March.
+Jessica launched Pit Lullabies online with Bloodaxe Books on 24 March 2022 (alongside Moniza Alvi, Amali Gunasekera) - see video below - and gave an in-person launch reading at Hodges Figgis in Dublin.
 Details of her forthcoming readings are here.

 BOOKS OF THE YEAR PICKS FOR PIT LULLABIES